chungae9ri/slos/README.md

 Build system:
    - CMake build, Make build both are working
+   - Kconfig
-   - Kconfig and statically linked device tree
+   - Statically linked device tree for device driver

 Refer A little book on custom OS developement from scratch.pdf for more information.